-Brockway, a Whig, was the representative for Connecticut’s 6th congressional district from 1839 to 1843.
+Brockway was the representative for Connecticut’s 6th congressional district and was a Whig.
+He served from 1839 to 1843.

 From Dec 1839 to Mar 1843, Brockway missed 575 of 1,724 roll call votes, which is 33.4%.
 This is worse than the median of 26.0% among the lifetime records of representatives serving in Mar 1843.
 The chart below reports missed votes over time.